8 Healthy Breakfast Ideas for Better Mornings

 Swap jam for nut butter

 The fuel provided by a slice of toast with sugary jam will speed through your body faster compared with the version topped with cashew or peanut butter.
 This could mean the difference between 10:30 a.m. hunger pangs and feeling full all morning.
 Choose whole-grain bread so you have a combo of fiber and healthy fats to help keep you satiated for longer.
 Pair with a hard-boiled egg and a sliced pear or apple for a satisfying breakfast meal.
-Don’t miss these other 12 quick breakfast ideas.
+Consider trying one of these high-protein breakfast ideas next.

 Un-sweet your yogurt